Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ---
 layout: post
 title: Deep Learning -- Preparing a Small Server to Serve a CNN
-description: Preparing a small server to provide access to a convolutional neural network through a Flask REST API.
+description: Preparing a small server to provide access to a convolutional neural network through a Flask webservice.
 categories: neural-nets
 excerpt:
 series: Deep Learning Journal